-TIFFIN, Ohio (AP) - A former marching band director fired from Ohio State University after an investigation into what the school said was a sexualized culture within the band has been hired by a small university.
+TIFFIN, Ohio (AP) - The former marching band director who was fired from Ohio State University after an investigation into what the school said was a sexualized culture within the famed band has been hired by a small university in northwest Ohio.

-TIFFIN, Ohio (AP) — A former marching band director fired from Ohio State University after an investigation into what the school said was a sexualized culture within the band has been hired by a small university.
+TIFFIN, Ohio (AP) — The former marching band director who was fired from Ohio State University after an investigation into what the school said was a sexualized culture within the famed band has been hired by a small university in northwest Ohio.

 Heidelberg is located about two hours north of Columbus and has about 1,000 undergraduate and 300 graduate students.